Understanding Quality Scores

 Learn how Koji evaluates interview quality on a 0-5 scale and why it matters for your research and billing.

-Every completed interview in Koji receives a quality score from 0 to 5.
+Every completed interview in Koji receives a quality score from 1 to 5.
 This score tells you how useful the interview is for your research — and it directly affects your billing, because only interviews scoring 3 or above count toward your monthly limit.
+Reports also filter to this same threshold, ensuring your aggregate analysis is built from substantive data.

 How Quality Scoring Works

-After each interview concludes, Koji's AI evaluates the conversation across multiple dimensions to produce a single quality score.
-The evaluation happens automatically and takes just a few seconds.
+After each interview concludes, Koji's AI automatically evaluates the conversation across multiple dimensions to produce a single quality score.
+The evaluation happens immediately upon interview completion and takes just a few seconds — there is no manual trigger required.

 The score reflects the overall research value of the interview — not the participant's intelligence or effort, but how much actionable data the conversation produced.
 A high-quality interview is one that gives you clear, detailed, and relevant information you can use to make decisions.

-Here's what each score range means in practice:
+Quality scores range from 1 to 5.
+Here's what each score means in practice:

 | Score | Rating | What It Means |